 At Preston South Primary School, Physical Education is a sequential program that addresses the development of motor skills, physical fitness components, skills and knowledge all within differentiated instruction.

 As students’ progress along the curriculum’s learning continuum, they commence with a range of creative, challenging and enjoyable activities, which allow for the development of simple movement patterns.
 Students develop the language of ‘play’, considering others in games, co-operate and share equipment with safety always at the forefront of all lessons.

 Movement sequences then begin to be developed which can be practiced and applied.
 Students will ultimately develop a set of skills and knowledge that will allow them to participate in a wide range of activities that allow them to further develop their fundamental motor skills.

 It is hoped that students will transfer their learning, including the importance of being physically fit to a variety of sports and/or leisure pursuits both within the school and wider school community.

 Years 5 & 6 provide students with the chance to experience team and individual opportunities in a competitive environment.
 Local, regional and state competitions are provided in cross-country, swimming, athletics, tennis, basketball, netball and volleyball.

-The Swimming Program is held annually in Term Four at Northcote Aquatic & Recreation Centre.
-All students are invited to participate in an intensive program that targets student's individual swimming ability, with small groups and experienced swimming instructors.
+The Swimming Program is held annually in Term One or Term Four.
+All students are invited to participate in an intensive Water Safety Program that targets student's individual swimming ability, with small groups and experienced swimming instructors.